 All Illinois State University and Illinois Wesleyan University students are invited to trick or treat.
 Register online to participate.
 (Participation is limited to Illinois State and Illinois Wesleyan students only.)

-Check-in will take place from 4:30—6 p.m. on October 31 in the Prairie Room at Bone Student Center.
+Check-in will take place from 4:30-6 p.m.
+Wednesday, October 31, in the Prairie Room of the Bone Student Center.
 The event will conclude by 8 p.m.

 “Trick or Treat for Change helps the community by allowing Bloomington-Normal residents to interact with the students on campus more, and from their gracious donations, we are able to build up the community through affordable housing,” said Jade Surface, co-president of the Illinois State Chapter of Habitat for Humanity.